-Figure 7.
-Mesa optimization result for example code.

-code, and the number of actual solutions as 29 after intersection culling.
+Mesa builds and solves the LUT optimization problem.
+Figure 7 is a partial listing from Mesa that shows the optimization result, ending with the presentation of Pareto Optimal solutions to the programmer.
+Mesa displays the number of possible solutions as 2^7 or 128 for the 7 expressions extracted from the example code, and the number of actual solutions as 29 after intersection culling.
 The $4\times$ decrease in solutions is not unusual when expression coalescing is enabled because of introduced intersection constraints.
 From these, Mesa finds five Pareto optimal solutions numbered from C0 to C4.
 Mesa shows these to the programmer along with the corresponding error and benefit estimates.
 The listing gives absolute error, benefit in nanoseconds, and lists the expressions that comprise each solution.